Want to measure social impact? Here are the basic concepts you need to know.

 Impact measurement seems scary & overwhelming.
 It is true that there are a lot of theoretical concepts & methods of impact measurement.
 However, if you are just starting, you don’t need to do a very complex impact measurement.

-A basic understanding of what impact & outcome mean and a simple tool to collect the data from your stakeholders is more than enough if you are just starting with impact measurement.
+A basic understanding of what impact & outcome mean and a simple tool to collect the data from your stakeholders is more than enough in the beginning.

 So let’s start by talking about these three basic concepts that will help you to measure social impact